-Revenues from the sales of home video titles are recorded when shipped by our distributor to wholesalers/ retailers, net of an allowance for estimated returns.
+Revenues from the sales of home video titles are recorded at the later of the date of delivery by our distributor to wholesalers, or the date that these products are made widely available for sale by retailers, net of an allowance for estimated returns.
 The allowance for estimated returns is based on historical information and current industry trends.
-As of December 31, 2007, our home video returns allowance was \$6.6 million.
+As of December 31, 2008, our home video returns allowance was \$6.3 million.
 If we do not accurately predict returns, we may have to adjust revenues in future periods.